saulpierotti/markdown_notebook/LB1.md

 # Protein structural classification
 * A protein family is the set of proteins that perform the same function in different organism, and therefore share a similar structure
+* Protein classification is generally conservative: when in doubt we make a new division
 * Protein families were discovered by M. Dayhoff
 * Multiple structural allignment allows to define protein families
 * We know around 14000 protein families